Help Our Research

 We aim to develop a questionnaire that will help us understand whether there are differences in fear of losing control across anxiety disorders, particularly Obsessive Compulsive Disorder (OCD) and Panic Disorder.
 We are hoping to develop a deeper understanding of factors that may contribute to distress in these conditions, with the hope of tailoring and improving psychological treatments for these individuals.

-Anybody can participate in this study, as long as you are:
+You can participate in this study as long as you are:

-If you know anybody else who may be interested in participating, please send them the survey link or the poster.
+If you know anybody else who may be interested in participating, please send them the poster below.

 You can download the participant information sheet and the poster below.